Tekla Hultin: Political life

 Hultin served as a Member of Parliament for the Western Electoral District of Viipuri Province from 1908 to 1924.
-She originally represented the Young Finnish Party and later joined the National Coalition Party when the former dissolved.
-After her time in parliament, Hultin served on the Helsinki City Council from 1925–1930.
+She originally represented the Young Finnish Party and around 1912 moved toward the political camp of Pehr Evind Svinhufvud, later joining the National Coalition Party when the Young Finnish Party dissolved.
+After her time in parliament, Hultin served on the Helsinki City Council from 1925 to 1930.